 So, let’s see what is the short bottom line here.
 Copy, which contains useful data but is poorly presented, will not work.
 Copy, which is visually presented in amazing way but shows the lack in meaning and purpose, will not work.
 Keep the balance to make everything go round properly.
 Make meaning and appearance support each other and both aspects will get more powerful in terms of usability.

-Stages when copywriting is involved in design process
+Stages when copywriting is involved in the design process

-— creating copy presenting user personas and use cases – done by professional copywriter on the basis of information obtained from user research, they can be more efficient as the text will get concentrated and can be more efficient, especially in terms of teamwork;
+– creating copy presenting user personas and use cases: done by a professional writer on the basis of information obtained from user research, these types of texts can be more efficient, concentrated and concise, which is vital especially in terms of teamwork;

-— creating the copy for sets of catalogue and menu positions;
+– creating the copy for sets of catalog or menu positions;

 – creating templates for item descriptions etc.

-This article is just a start of discussion of the copywriting aspect in the sphere of user experience design.
-In future posts we will get more in details about all the general aspects mentioned today.
+This article is just a start of the discussion of the copywriting aspect in the sphere of user experience design.
+In future posts, we will get more in details about all the general aspects mentioned today.